 Using FHA 100 Mile Rule to Count Rental Income

-Moving from residence to another within 100 miles requires a buyer to qualify on both mortgage payments.
-Even if the prior residence is being rented out, the rental income may not be counted when using an FHA loan on the new home.
-That means an FHA lender must use the principal, interest, mortgage insurance, property taxes, and insurance for both the rental property and the new home in the buyer’s debt to income ratio.
-For most buyers, that a tough way to qualify, but if you meet the requirement a portion of the rental income can support your new FHA mortgage.
+We must use the principal, interest, mortgage insurance, property taxes, and insurance for both the rental property and the new home in the buyer’s debt to income ratio.
+For most buyers, that is a tough way to qualify, but if you meet the requirement a portion of the rental income can support your new FHA mortgage.

-Departure Residence Rental Income: Using rental income from a property being vacated by the borrower: If rental Income is being derived from the property being vacated by the borrower, the borrower must be relocating to an area more than 100 miles from the borrower’s current principal residence.
+If rental income is being derived from the property being vacated by the borrower, the borrower must be relocating to an area more than 100 miles from the borrower’s current principal residence.

-If the Borrower moves back to the original area, the Borrower is not required to live in the original house and may obtain a new FHA-insured Mortgage on a new Principal Residence provided the relocation meets the two requirements above.
+If you move back to the original area, you’re not required to live in the original house and may obtain a new FHA-insured mortgage on a new principal residence.

 What If I Can’t Meet the FHA 100 Mile Rule?